kshedden/case_studies/methods/largescale.md

 and heterogeneous (the units can be clustered into subpopulations with much greater heterogeneity between than within subpopulations).

-As a concrete example, suppose we have a dataset with many observations and many variables, e.g. with the observations being people in the US who live in the 50 American states.
+As a concrete example, suppose we have a dataset with the observations being people in the US who live in the 50 American states.
 For each person we observe their income, and we also know their expenditures for 100 different spending categories (electricity bill, water bill, restaurant food, etc.).
 One possible analysis would be to build a single high-dimensional regression model, perhaps